 Another popular method to create a custom homepage is using a WordPress page builder plugin.

 A page builder allows you to easily create pages by using a visual drag and drop editor.
 There are various page builders for you to choose from, such as Elementor, Beaver Builder, Brizy, WPBakery Page Builder, and others.

 We recommend using Elementor.
 Not only is it beginner-friendly, has a lot of widgets and features, but it also has a lot of built-in templates and block elements that you can make use of.

 Simply select a layout structure, drag the widgets and elements from the left-hand side, and create your pages.

-Like the previous two occasions, you could try out the Astra Starter Templates meant specifically for page builders.
+Like the previous two occasions, you could try out the website templates meant specifically for page builders.

 The menu is the element that helps visitors navigate through your website.
 Now that you’ve created your homepage and your website’s custom pages, it’s time to get them all together on your menu.